Employment Wage Subsidy Scheme (EWSS)

 - Subsidy is based on an employee’s gross weekly wage, including notional pay, before deductions, and excluding non-taxable benefits.

-Revenue will publish a list of employers who availed of the EWSS at the end of January and April 2021.
+Revenue has published a list of employers who received payments in 2020 under the EWSS.
+An updated list will be published at the end of March 2021.
 This is in line with international practice.

-To ensure that the scheme is operated as intended by the employer, Revenue will undertake an assurance check programme at a later stage.
-Further details on how this future assurance check program will operate will issue in due course.
+To ensure that the scheme is operated as intended by the employer, Revenue are undertaking risk based real time compliance checks.
+We may undertake an assurance check programme at a later stage.
+Further details on how this future assurance check program will operate will issue prior to commencement.